Texas Highway Patrol: Aftermath

 Shortly after the incident, it was discovered that Engleton's then-roommate, Kenneth Vodochodsky, was an accomplice in the purchasing of ammunition to carry out the ambush.
 Vodochodsky had posted Englton's bail the previous day for an arrest on an unrelated incident; the arresting officer was Thomas Monse, one of the first deputies slain in the ambush.
 The pair were seen making purchases at a gun shop just hours after Englton had been released from jail.
 Kenneth Vodochodsky was subsequently arrested on October 15, 1999 and pleaded guilty to two counts of murder.
 He was initially sentenced to death on March 2, 2001 for his role in the triple murder.
 The conviction was later appealed and he was sentenced to 30 years in prison under a plea agreement.
 Kenneth Vodochodsky was denied parole in 2015 and again in 2020.

+In popular culture

+The department was frequently showcased on the CBS crime drama Walker, Texas Ranger.